If you are a solo Virtual Assistant, having a trusted partner or partners is a must.

 - Add the trusted partner process to your business policies document and share it with your clients.

-- Make an introduction to your clients and make sure they understand the process for working with your trusted partners.
+- Make an introduction to your clients and make sure they understand the process of working with your trusted partners.

-When was the last time you truly unplugged from your business?
+When was the last time you truly unplugged from your business without panicking or worrying about everything that wasn’t getting done?
 I’d love to know.